 Baths aren’t necessarily needed for cats with fleas, but you may need to bathe cats with severe infestations or flea allergies.
 Also, if your cat is too young for regular flea products, a bath is the only choice to get the fleas, and their eggs, off your cat.

 Sometimes cats get into things they can’t get off their own fur.
 Or, what they got into may be toxic or smell awful, like skunk spray.
 In this case, a bath is the best solution.

 Cats with arthritis or cats who are very fat have trouble cleaning themselves and may need your assistance to do so.
 While you’re helping your fat cat get to a normal weight, cleaning him in order to avoid urine scald and other problems will be a huge help.
 Arthritic cats may actually appreciate the warm water.

 In some cases, you can just clean your cat using unscented, hypoallergenic wipes or dry shampoos rather than giving full-scale cat baths.
-But keep in mind that some cats won’t like being sprinkled with waterless shampoos any more than they’d like being bathed.
+But keep in mind that some cats won’t like being sprinkled with waterless shampoos any more than they’d like the more traditional cat baths.
 Make sure the dry shampoos are good for dry or sensitive skin if your cat has either.

 When my cat, Siouxsie, was severely arthritic, she appreciated being wiped down in places she was having a hard time reaching.

 Tell us: Have you ever bathed your cat?
-What’s your advice for giving a cat bath?
+What’s your advice for giving cat baths?

 Thumbnail: Photography ©fotoedu | Thinkstock.